MohanRaj4327/Focusforge/README.md

 npm install
 npm run dev
 ```
-The application will be available at `http://localhost:5173`.
+The application will be live at `https://focusforge-chi-seven.vercel.app/`.